act65/masters-thesis/sprints/decompose/decompose.md

 - Sparse gating, modules, ...

-If we are using modular parts then we need to estimate gradients!
+If we are using modular parts then we need a way to learn the modules and to assign credit to each one!

 #### Implicit decomposition

 - EWC, L-1, MI

 If we are doing this implicitly, then ...?
 What geometry do we want!?
+How can we recover a decomposition/??.

 ***